-Even if your company buys certified foam, your company does not have permission to use the CertiPUR-US® logo/mark/name unless it is officially registered (it’s free).
+Even if your company buys certified foam, your company does not have permission to use the CertiPUR-US® name or logo unless it is officially registered (it’s free).
 Here’s how to register.

 Know the Rules